Dipannita-Kar/vulnerable-machine-recommendation-system/README.md

 Known Issues

-The frontend is designed for desktop browsers.
+-The frontend is designed for desktop browsers.
 Mobile layout is not optimised.
-The Flask development server is not suitable for production deployment.
+-The Flask development server is not suitable for production deployment.
-Large generated files (training_data.csv and random_forest_ranker.pkl) must be regenerated locally.
+-Large generated files (training_data.csv and random_forest_ranker.pkl) must be regenerated locally.

 Future Work

-Deploy to real students and collect interaction data to retrain the model on real user preferences Expand dataset to include TryHackMe and HackTheBox machines Add user accounts and recommendation history
-Generate structured multi-step learning paths
-Optimise frontend for mobile devices
+-Deploy to real students and collect interaction data to retrain the model on real user preferences -Expand dataset to include TryHackMe and HackTheBox machines -Add user accounts and recommendation history --Generate structured multi-step learning paths Optimise frontend for mobile devices